next-projects/nextframework/README.md

 ## IVY and library management

-Next commes with ivy preconfigured.
+Next comes with ivy pre-configured.
 You don't have to install ivy.
 Next will detect its absence and automatically download if necessary.

 File `/ivy.xml` created on install, already contain some examples of libraries to download.